-- 35. On March 30, 2017, Damore attended a weekly company-wide meeting called a "TGIF meeting."
-These weekly meetings were used as an avenue for employees to connect and discuss certain topics involving Google. - 36.
-The TGIF meeting on March 30, 2017 was entitled "Women's History Month," and Google brought in two presenters for this get-together: Ruth Porat ("Porat"), the Chief Financial Officer of Google, and Eileen Naughton ("Naughton"), the Human Resources Vice President of Google. - 37.
+- 28. On March 30, 2017, Damore attended a weekly company-wide meeting called a "TGIF meeting."
+These weekly meetings were used as an avenue for employees to connect and discuss certain topics involving Google. - 29.
+The TGIF meeting on March 30, 2017 was entitled "Women's History Month," and Google brought in two presenters for this get-together: Ruth Porat ("Porat"), the Chief Financial Officer of Google, and Eileen Naughton ("Naughton"), the Human Resources Director of Google. - 30.
 During the March 30, 2017 TGIF meeting, either Porat or Naughton pointed out and shamed individual departments at Google in which women comprised less than 50% of the workforce.
-Alternatively, they applauded and praised departments, such as the sales department, where women comprised more than 50% of the workforce.
-The audience joined in to the group shaming/criticism. - 38.
+Alternatively, they applauded and praised departments, such as the sales department, where women comprised more than 50% of the workforce. - 31.
 During the event, Porat and Naughton also discussed that when looking at groups of people for promotions or for leadership opportunities on new projects, Google would be taking into account gender and ethnic demographics.
-They then mentioned that Google's racial and gender preferences in hiring were not up for debate, because the racial and gender preferences were morally and economically beneficial for Google.

-39. Damore was surprised by Google's position on blatantly taking gender into consideration during the hiring and promotion processes, and by Google's public shaming of Google business units for failing to achieve numerical gender parity.
-Damore believed that express gender preferences and quotas were inconsistent with applicable discrimination laws.
+They then mentioned that Google's racial and gender preferences in hiring were not up for debate, because this was morally and economically the best thing to do for Google. - 32.
+Damore was surprised by Google's position on blatantly taking gender into consideration during the hiring and promotion processes, and in publicly shaming Google business units for failing to achieve numerical gender parity.
+Damore believed that blatant gender preferences and quotas were inconsistent with US and California discrimination laws.
 This TGIF meeting was one of the factors that led to Damore attending Google's Diversity and Inclusion Summit.

-Google's Diversity and Inclusion Summit
+Google's Diversity And Inclusion Summit